cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-Upon completion, correctness requires that clients can verify signature `sig` over private input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in Section 8.1.2 of {{!RFC8017}}.
+Upon completion, correctness requires that clients can verify signature `sig` over private input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in {{Section 8.1.2 of !RFC8017}}.
 The Finalize function performs that check before returning the signature.

 In the remainder of this section, we specify Blind, BlindSign, and Finalize.